tomasc/improve_typography/README.md

 Improves typography (quotes, hyphens, etc.) of a given string.
 Works well with I18n.

-Easy to extend by adding processors, or overriding them for specific language. **Pull requests are welcome!**
+Easy to extend by adding processors, or overriding them for specific language.

 ## Installation